The Bay Area economy has almost doubled since the “dot-com” bust in 2001.

-The Bay Area economy, $722 billion strong, is faring well in the first decade-plus of the 21st century.
-Notwithstanding two significant recessions – in 2001-2002 and in 2007-2009 – the region boosted its economic output by 42 percent from 2001 to 2015.
-While a growing population explains some of this growth, the region’s economy has still grown by 28 percent when evaluated on a per capita basis.
-Since 2009, the low point of the recent downturn, the region has added $144 billion to its GRP, an average of nearly 4 percent growth each year.
+The Bay Area’s $1.2 trillion economy has fared well in the first two decades of the 21st century.
+Notwithstanding three significant recessions (the “dot-com” bust in 2001-2002, the great recession in 2007-2009, and the COVID-19 recession in 2020) the region’s inflation-adjusted economic output nearly doubled between 2001 and 2020.
+While a growing population explains some of this growth, the region’s economy has still grown by almost 75% since 2001 when evaluated on a per capita basis.
+Since 2009, the region has added $480 billion to its GRP, an average of nearly 6.5% growth each year.